mafleming/RayTracerChallenge/README.md

 https://pragprog.com/book/jbtracer/the-ray-tracer-challenge

 Sincere thanks to Dyalog Ltd. for making available a non-commercial, personal license of their APL interpreter and environment.
-APL is certainly the language of the future, and has been for the last 50 years.

 The Ray Tracer code was developed within a set of three Jupyter notebooks, one for the code itself, another for the tests, and a third for the demo scenes at the end of each chapter.
 Tests started in the code notebook and, once all were passing, were then transferred to the test notebook.
 The Jupyter Lab application facilitated the management of these notebooks.

-The Jupyter notebook provides a means of describing and documenting the APL code developed for the ray tracer.
-More however remains to be done.
-For proper packaging and distribution the code needs to be put in its own Namespace.
-Doing so will also allow source code management using SALT in conjunction with Git.

 ## Finished and/or Partial Chapters
 + Chapter  1.
 Tuples, Points, and Vectors